therubymug/keymaker/README.md

 A multi-layer REST API Ruby wrapper for the Neo4j graph database built on top of [Faraday][].

+- Layer 1 interacts with the Neo4j REST API raw requests
+- Layer 2 binds the raw HTTP requests into Ruby Objects
+- Layer 3 implements ActiveModel and treats Nodes and Relationships as Ruby Objects

 ```
 Oracle: Our time is up.
 Listen to me, Neo.
         You can save Zion if you reach The Source,